-Property, plant and equipment greater than \$5,000 are capitalized at cost at the date of acquisition or at estimated fair value at date of donation if acquired as gifts, less accumulated depreciation.
+Property, plant and equipment greater than \$5,000 are capitalized at cost at the date of acquisition or at estimated fair value at date of donation if acquired as gifts and is presented net of accumulated depreciation.
 Depreciation of property and equipment is computed on a straight-line basis over the estimated useful life of three to seven years.
 Land is not subject to depreciation.
 Capitalized leasehold improvements are depreciated over the shorter of the life of the asset or the life of the corresponding lease.